Nitish Kumar’s 10th Ministry

 Bihar is set to witness another major political milestone as Nitish Kumar takes oath for the 10th time as Chief Minister on 20 November.
-His new government will mark the latest chapter in Bihar’s shifting political landscape, and the focus is now firmly on the list of Bihar ministers expected to join the cabinet.
+Here is the full list of Bihar ministers, and their portfolios

 List of Bihar Ministers – Quick Summary